-Because rhubarb is mouth-puckeringly tart – kind of like spring’s version of cranberries, it’s usually paired with really sweet, ripe fruits, and sweetened quite a bit.
+Because it’s mouth-puckeringly tart – kind of like spring’s version of cranberries, it’s usually paired with really sweet, ripe fruits, and sweetened quite a bit.
 I love it in jams, and I also pair it with wild blueberries to make Bluebarb Cheesecake Ice Cream.

 I also adore a good strawberry rhubarb pie with a scoop of that ice cream I mentioned, but that’s for another blog.
 Maybe I’ll call it Craving Something Made With Healthy Ingredients But The End Product Is Slightly Less Than Healthy.
 Or how about Craving Something That I Should Only Eat in Moderation…